dereklarson/homepage/content/projects/Aleph.md

 Aleph is a prototype graph-based UI.
 The fundamental principle: make a directed graph the centerpiece of the user experience, allowing a better visual and contextual interaction for many engineering tasks.
+Imagine interacting with a (live) data pipeline in this fashion.